wjzhengsh/blockchain/howto/ibp-v2-apis.md

 # Building a network with APIs
 {: #ibp-v2-apis}

-The {{site.data.keyword.blockchainfull}} Platform 2.0 exposes RESTful APIs for you to create, import, edit, and delete your blockchain components, as well as to manage logging, notifications, and console settings.
+The {{site.data.keyword.blockchainfull}} Platform exposes RESTful APIs for you to create, import, edit, and delete your blockchain components, as well as to manage logging, notifications, and console settings.
 You can use the APIs, and the corresponding SDKs, to develop applications that interact with your blockchain network.
 {: shortdesc}

 This tutorial introduces the generic flow to build a blockchain network with {{site.data.keyword.blockchainfull_notm}} Platform APIs.
 For more information about each API, see [{{site.data.keyword.blockchainfull_notm}} Platform API reference doc ![External link icon](../images/external_link.svg "External link icon")](/apidocs/blockchain "{{site.data.keyword.blockchainfull_notm}} Platform API reference doc"){: new_window}.

-These APIs are compatible with the {{site.data.keyword.blockchainfull_notm}} Platform free 2.0 beta v0.1.77 or higher only.
+These APIs are compatible with the {{site.data.keyword.blockchainfull_notm}} Platform on {{site.data.keyword.cloud_notm}} v0.1.77 or higher only.
 To check the version, browse to `https://[your_console_url]/version.txt`, where *`[your_console_url]`* is the URL of your {{site.data.keyword.blockchainfull_notm}} Platform console.
 For example: https://1ee1869ffa6496d6bc1ce4b-optools.bp01.blockchain.cloud.ibm.com/version.txt
 {:note}

 ## Before you begin